petter-holmberg/cpp-ref/classes.md

 - Assign members from the source object and then assign default values to the source object's members to prevent its destructor from freeing resources multiple times.

 In C++11, the default move constructor performs member-wise moving of non-static data members.
 It is generated only if the class contains no user-declared copy operations, move operations, or destructor.
 Declaring one deletes the default copy operations.

+If the type implementation is unknown, assume that move construction is not present, not cheap, and not used.
+[Meyers14](#Meyers14) §29

 #### Move assignment operator